justliam42/MSOE-notes/Classes/CSC 1110/Example 6.md

     }
     return ten;
 }```
-The result will not be ten because the
+The result will not be ten because the incrementor adds two, so by the time i becomes 10, the loop will have only executed 5  times.

+ChatGPT says: